noflo/noflo-nodejs/README.md

 $ node node_modules/.bin/noflo-nodejs
 ```

 This will start a WebSocket-based NoFlo Runtime server, and register it to your Flowhub account.
 It should now become available in your Flowhub UI.
+By default the configuration will be read from the current working directory, but you can change this by setting the `PROJECT_HOME` environment variable.